 Since 2016, Beijing’s coal power investments in the region have nearly tripled.
 This is despite commitments made by the Western Balkan leaders to deliver clean energy and low carbon infrastructure.
 Raising questions about the health and environmental cost.
-Read full story.
+Read the article in full: Asia Times

 The European Union needs to step up its actions on violations of EU law by Chinese state-owned enterprises (SOEs) in Europe, warned civil society groups working in southeast Europe today (1), as European and Chinese leaders meet online in lieu of the postponed Leipzig summit.
 Chinese SOEs have been particularly active in southeast Europe in… Continue reading EU-China leaders’ meeting: EU must do more to tackle legal breaches by Chinese companies in Europe, say civil society organisations